-- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system - 2- TTHMs (total trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform. - 3- The level presented represents the 90th percentile of the 5 sites tested.
+- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system. - 2- TTHMs (trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform. - 3- The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-The action level for lead was not exceeded at any of the sites tested.

-4- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
+The action level for copper was not exceeded at any of the sites tested.
+The level presented represents the 90th percentile of five samples collected.
+The action level for lead was not exceeded at any of the five sites tested. - 4- 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- PFOA is part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
+PFAS are manmade chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
+These chemicals' unique properties make them resistant to heat, oil, stains, grease, and water and useful in a wide variety of everyday products.
+One of the PFAS' was widely used in fire-fighting foam.
+On August 26, 2020, New York State adopted new drinking water standards for public water systems that set maximum contaminant levels (MCLs) of 10 parts per trillion (10 ppt) each for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS). - 6- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
 Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet.